 As you consider our programs, know that Kieve Wavus Education, Inc. underwrites half of the operating costs for the student participants of our Residential and Outreach programs.

-For residential programs, our educators provide all the classroom day, afternoon, and evening programming, as well as overnight cabin supervision.
-In addition to 3 hot meals and 3 snacks each day, our classes provide opportunities for students to strengthen communication skills, build healthy relationships, practice positive risk taking, raise aspirations, and create physically and emotionally safer school climates and our afternoon and evening activities including overnight cabin time provide opportunities to informally practice the skills learned during class time.
+Whether an overnight school retreat or a 5-day residential program, our Educators take the lead on all teaching and supervision.
+We provide three hot meals and snacks each day, and our classes provide opportunities for students and teachers to strengthen communication skills, build healthy relationships, practice positive risk taking, raise aspirations, and create physically and emotionally safer school climates.

 EDUCATOR IN RESIDENCE

-Our EIR program is funded by generous donors including the Shelby Cullom Davis Charitable Fund.
+Our EIR program is possible because of generous donors including the Shelby Cullom Davis Charitable Fund.